 The very origins of humanity rest in Africa and the precolonial history of Africa informs our understanding of humanity.
 It’s the longest inhabited continent leading to an astounding amount of diversity as humans evolved and emigrated.
 The continent has 54 countries with 1.216 billion people.
 There are more than 521 languages in Nigeria alone.

 However, you can insist Africa had kingdoms and development and complexity until you’re blue in the face.
 You can celebrate Nelson Mandela till people literally cannot take another quote about diversity, nonviolent resistance, or rainbows.
-But until you can prove these histories to people by demonstrating how history was perverted, telling the true stories, and demonstrating the complexities of historical meaning and perceptions these proclamations are empty words.
+But until you can prove these histories to people by demonstrating how history was perverted, by telling the true stories (such as on this blog), and demonstrating the complexities of historical meaning and perceptions these proclamations are empty words.

 Now let me be clear: I’m a facilitator, a teacher, a student, a researcher, a writer, and a damn good historian.
 What I am NOT is some freaking savior of Africa.
 Africa doesn’t need saving.
 Africans have always saved themselves; the West tends to just interfere to their own advantage.
 I am simply a qualified ally supporting work that began decades before I was born.
 I stand on the shoulder of giants.